Abibubble/ms4-lead-shot-hazard/README.md

 ### Code
 * [Font Awesome](https://fontawesome.com/): Library of icons used for social media and download links.
 * This website was made following the tutorials of Code institute for the Boutique Ado project by Chris Zielinski.
+* [Django Documentation](https://docs.djangoproject.com/en/3.2/) has been used to ensure correct syntax usage throughout the code.
+* [Stack Overflow](https://stackoverflow.com/) has been used to help with deciphering the django error codes.

 ### Content